What other names is Lutein known by?

 What is Lutein?

-Lutein is called a carotenoid vitamin.
+called a carotenoid.
 It is related to beta-carotene and vitamin A

 .
 Foods rich in lutein include broccoli, spinach, kale, corn, orange pepper, kiwi fruit, grapes, orange juice, zucchini, and squash.
 Lutein is absorbed best when it is taken with a high-fat meal.